allegro/allegro.tech/_posts/2014-11-12-asynch-req-processing_p1.md

 Your CTO calls to you, asks what's going on and gives you a very boring lecture about a mission critical systems and how much money company will loose per every second of a system unavailability.

-Bit don't worry!
-There is a smart way to made your system resistant to *Slow Connections*.
+But don't worry!
+There is a smart way to make your system resistant to *Slow Connections*.
 It's an *Asynchronous approach to requests processing*.

 ## Capacity in classical Java Servlet approach